Seeed-Studio/wiki-documents/docs/ReSpeaker_Core_v2.md

 Note that if experience slow performance using SSH, please switch to a less crowded WiFi network.
 </div>

-#### 2. VNC
+#### B. VNC

+In order to acquire the authorization from Alexa, you need to use VNC Viewer.
 The system has VNC server built-in.
 The VNC server will launch the **lxqt** desktop GUI which is a lightweight Qt desktop environment.
 The VNC service also starts automatically.
 Use [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) or [VNC Viewer for Google Chrome](https://chrome.google.com/webstore/detail/vnc%C2%AE-viewer-for-google-ch/iabmpiboiopbgfabjmgeedhcmjenhbla?hl=en) to connect to the desktop of ReSpeaker Core v2.

 To use VNC, connect your PC/Mac and ReSpeaker v2 to the same Wi-Fi network.
 Then open VNC Viewer, type ```192.168.xxx.xxx``` at the address bar. ```192.168.xxx.xxx``` is IP address of the board，you can use the command **ifconfig** to check.
 If you meet ```Unencrypted connection```, click Continue to go on.
 The password is ```respeaker```.